 A DMCA agent acts as the contact point to receive DMCA takedown complaints on behalf of a website or app.
 Companies register their agents in an online directory maintained by the Copyright Office.
 The registration process is often confusing for many online business owners.
 Let’s put an end to the confusion.

+What is the DMCA?
 The DMCA provides online operators with immunity from copyright infringement claims associated with content uploaded by users.
 In plain English, this means a copyright owner cannot sue the website for copyright infringement for something uploaded by a member of the site.
 YouTube is a real-world example.
 Assume I make a video.
 I include a Taylor Swift song.
 I upload the video to my YouTube account.
 While I can be sued for infringement, the DMCA protects YouTube.

 The United States Copyright Office is a department of the Library of Congress.
 The Copyright Office processes all copyright filings for the federal government.
 As part of this responsibility, the Copyright Office is tasked with maintaining an online database of all the individuals designated as DMCA agents by online operators.